 Applying it to 2 X 2 table, RR = [a/a+b] / [c/c+d]

-A risk ratio of 1.0 indicates identical risk among the two groups.
-A risk ratio greater than 1.0 indicates an increased risk for the group in the numerator, usually the exposed group.
-A risk ratio less than 1.0 indicates a decreased risk for the exposed group, indicating that perhaps exposure actually protects against disease occurrence.
+A risk ratio of 1.0 means the two groups have the same risk.
+A risk ratio greater than 1.0 means the group in the numerator (usually the exposed group) has a higher risk.
+A risk ratio less than 1.0 means the exposed group has a lower risk, suggesting the exposure may be protective.

 It is given by the formula, (from 2x2 table),